 Common mistakes borrowers make after default

 One common mistake is assuming that default leaves no options except full payoff.
-Federal guidance makes clear that rehabilitation and consolidation still exist as active paths.
-Another mistake is relying on old articles that still treat Fresh Start as a current program.
+Federal guidance makes clear that rehabilitation and consolidation remain active paths.
+Another is relying on older articles that still present Fresh Start as a current program.
 It is not.
-Borrowers also lose time when they continue reading standard repayment guidance that applies better to non-defaulted loans than to loans already in collections.
+Borrowers also lose time when they keep reading standard repayment guidance that fits non-defaulted loans better than loans already in collections.

-A further mistake is waiting until wage garnishment or Treasury offset has already begun.
-By then, the borrower is responding to active federal collection tools rather than preventing them.
-The same debt can become much harder to manage simply because action came too late.
+Another costly mistake is waiting until wage garnishment or Treasury offset has already begun.
+At that stage, the borrower is reacting to active collection tools rather than preventing them.
+The same debt becomes much harder to manage when action starts too late.

 Frequently Asked Questions (FAQs)